napari/napari/docs/plugins/best_practices.md

 Other packages simply distribute the source code (as an "sdist") and expect the end-user to compile it on their own computer.
 Compiling C code requires software that is not always installed on every computer.
-(If you've ever tried to `pip install` a package and had it fail with a big wall of red text saying something about `gcc`, then you've run into a package that doesn't distribute wheels, and you didn't have the software required to compile it).
+(If you've ever tried to `python -m pip install` a package and had it fail with a big wall of red text saying something about `gcc`, then you've run into a package that doesn't distribute wheels, and you didn't have the software required to compile it).
 ````